sectrean/di-kit/README.md

 It's often useful to "wrap" or "decorate" a *service* to add some functionality.

 Use `di.WithDecorator()` when creating a `Container` to register a decorator function.
 A decorator function must accept and return a *service*.
-It may also accept other arguments which will be resolved from the container.
+It may also accept other parameters which will be resolved from the container.

 ```go
 c, err := di.NewContainer(